guocongquan/cuhk_ie_slurm_demo/README.md

    python random_num_generation.py
    ```
-3. You could modify this python file and write your own code.
-Debug and test it.
+3. Do you see any bugs?
+Fix it and test the code.
 4. Run `exit` to exit the interative mode and get back to the controller node.

 ### Batch mode - single job